styloInt/chainer-fast-neuralstyle/README.md

 - Loss function and results saved at each checkpoint.
 - Can resume a training
 - Compatible with chainer 4.1
+- Train with size 512 by default and save checkpoints every 1000 iteration

 <img src="https://raw.githubusercontent.com/yusuketomoto/chainer-fast-neuralstyle/master/sample_images/tubingen.jpg" height="200px">